Helpful Tips and Hints about visiting DentalCareXtra during the Convid-19

 Getting Ready to Leave your House

-- Wash your hands before you walk out and carry hand sanitizer with you.
-Keeping your hands clean is the best way to protect from Coronavirus.
+Wash your hands before you walk out and carry a hand sanitiser with you.
+Keeping your hands clean is the best way to protect yourself from Coronavirus.

 Dentists all over the country are taking extra precautions to deal with the Coronavirus Outbreak.
 Please stick to their instructions since those procedures are in place for everyone’s safety.

-- Avoid touching public surfaces like handles, counters, and pens with your bare hands, wear gloves if possible, or use hand sanitizer.
+Avoid touching public surfaces like handles, counters, and pens with your bare hands, wear gloves if possible, or use a hand sanitiser.

 Back at Home